knusbaum/today/README.md

   the top.
 I use this to periodically check up on slow-moving or stale tasks.

 ### Status
-Each item in `Morning Start Up` and `TODO` has a `Status`.
+Each item in `Morning Start Up` and `TODO` has a `Status`, which appears as the last element of the line.
 In its most basic form, a `Status` is just a status name inside square brackets.
 A status name is a series of capitalized letters.
 A basic status might be `[IN PROGRESS]`.

 Each status also has a comment field, and a date.
 Comments are optional, but `today` will apply a date to any `Status` that doesn't already have one.